bcgov/data-publication/pages/dsg_bcgw_data_replication.md

 ---
 layout: default
-title: FME Data Replication
+title: Data Replication Using FME
 nav_order: 413
 grand_parent: BC Geographic Warehouse
 parent: BCGW Standards and Guidelines
 has_toc: false
 ---

-# FME DATA REPLICATION
+# DATA REPLICATION USING FME

 There are currently three mechanisms in place to reload BC Geographic Warehouse data objects when the source objects change: